simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/README.md

 Make sure your working directory is the main repo folder.
 This is automatically the case if you open the `project.Rproj` file and run everything from there.

-All steps can be sourced individually using the source botton in R Studio or by just running all the lines. `ANALYSIS/CODE/00_set_up.R` gets sourced from within all other scripts and takes care of the set-up.
+All steps can be sourced individually using the source button in RStudio or by just running all the lines. `ANALYSIS/CODE/00_set_up.R` gets sourced from within all other scripts and takes care of the set-up.
 If you want to run the full pipeline you can also run:

 ```
 files = list.files('ANALYSIS/CODE', pattern = '*R', full.names = T)